vexip-ui/vexip-ui/docs/demos/message/api.en-US.md

 cancel()
 ```

-When you need to modify the default property value of a component, you can do this:
+When you need to modify the default value of options, you can do this:

 ```js
 // In addition to the option value, you can also modify placement